telliott99/MyJava/format.rst

 Format Strings
 ##############

-A format string is a string containing the special symbol "%" followed by other stuff, such as "%d" or "%s" or "%3.5f".
+A format string is a string containing the special symbol "%" followed by other stuff, such as ``%d`` or ``%s`` or ``%7.5f``.
 A value is substituted into the string at that position, with appropriate formatting.

-For example, "%3.5f" means that a floating point value (here a floating point number with ``double`` precision) is substituted into the string at that point.
+For example, ``%7.5f`` means that a floating point value (here a floating point number with ``double`` precision) is substituted into the string at that point.
+The "5" refers to the precision.
+"7" refers to the total number of characters being substituted, including the decimal point.

 .. sourcecode:: java